Khaleed/lambda-js/README.md

 ## Goal

-Create annotated code and examples of how to write a more Functional JavaScript in ES6.
+Create annotated code and examples of how to write a more functional JavaScript in ES6.

-Where possible, the functional JS will be compared to OOP JS.
+Where possible, examples will be compared to non-functional programming code.

 ## Affiliation